-City of Shoreview would rather scan than move filing cabinets.
+City of Shoreview would rather scan paper files than move filing cabinets.

 - November 13, 0205

 - Posted by: Larry Phelps

 Laserfiche Global Municipal Exchange Issue #10

 Instead of being one small part of a job, the need to transport paper files can often seem to be the job itself.
 That assessment applies to tasks ranging from major projects such as moving an entire department to a new location, to more routine jobs such as preparing and transporting files for courtroom appearances and out-of-town hearings.Transporting paper files.
 It can bring your work to a complete halt.